Mav-Singh/Mav-Singh/README.md

 # 👋 Hey there, I’m MAV SINGH!

 Welcome to my GitHub page!
-I'm an **IT enthusiast** with a passion for cloud technologies, cybersecurity, and software development.
+I'm an **IT enthusiast** with a passion for cloud technologies, cybersecurity, and little bit of software development.
 My journey has been all about continuous learning and growth—so join me as I dive deeper into code and tech!

 ---